-As West leads the ♥A, ♥K, and a Heart for East to ruff, we are not regretting the decision one little bit about Passing out 3♠.
+As West leads the ♥A, ♥K, and a Heart for East to ruff, we are not regretting the decision one little bit to Pass out 3♠.
 Even our humble part-score contract may fail.

-East switches to the ◆Q after receiving the Heart ruff, and we need the ◆A onside (with West) to make the contract.
+East switches to the ◆Q after receiving the Heart ruff, and we need the ♣A onside (with East) to make the contract.

-(To be clear: We draw trumps and lead a Club from hand towards the King.
-West is then in a no-win position regardless of which Club he plays).
+(To be clear: We draw trumps, ruff a Diamond in dummy and lead a Club towards the King.
+East is then in a no-win position regardless of which Club he plays).